mvenzke-axway/axway-open-docs/content/en/docs/apigtw_devguide/custom_filter_extension_kit.md

 }
 ```

-The following table describes the important methods:
+The following list describes the important methods:

-`public Vector getPropertyPages()`
-: Initializes a Vector of the pages that make up the total configuration windows for this filter.
+* `public Vector getPropertyPages()`: Initializes a Vector of the pages that make up the total configuration windows for this filter.
 Successive pages are accessible by clicking the **Next** button on the Policy Studio configuration window.

-`public String[] getCategories()`
-: This method returns the names of the filter categories that this filter belongs to.
+* `public String[] getCategories()`: This method returns the names of the filter categories that this filter belongs to.
 The filter is displayed under these categories in the filter palette in Policy Studio.
 The **Jabber Filter** is added to the **XMPP Filters** category.

-`public Image getSmallImage()`
-: The default image for the filter, which is registered in the static block in the preceding code, can be overridden by returning a different image here.
+* `public Image getSmallImage()`: The default image for the filter, which is registered in the static block in the preceding code, can be overridden by returning a different image here.

-`public ImageDescriptor getSmallIcon()`
-: The default icon for the filter can be overridden by returning a different icon here.
+* `public ImageDescriptor getSmallIcon()`: The default icon for the filter can be overridden by returning a different icon here.

 A page only represents a single configuration window in Policy Studio.
 You can chain together several pages to form a series of configuration windows that together make up the overall configuration for a filter.
 By default, all filters consist of two pages: one for the filter configuration fields, and one for per-filter logging.
 However, more pages can be added if required.
 You can add additional pages to the configuration in the `getPropertyPages` method.

 If you look at the `getPropertyPages` method of the `JabberFilterUI` class, you can see that the `JabberFilterPage` class forms one of the configuration windows (or pages) for the `JabberFilter`.
 The `JabberFilterPage` class is responsible for loading the declarative UI XML file that defines the layout of all the input fields that make up the configuration window for the `JabberFilter`.

-### `JabberFilterPage` class
+### JabberFilterPage class

 The code for the `JabberFilterPage` class is as follows: